-This is a link to the Denver Post’s article on the mental health situation in the state of Colorado.

-    This is a link to the Denver Post’s article on the mental health situation

-    in the state of Colorado.
-The big take aways are the lack of care that

-    prevents mental health crisis.
-Colorado’s system is built mainly for crisis

-    care.
-The state is not investing in a system that helps get people well but

-    takes people into the system when there are no other options.
-This lack of

-    preventative care and supportive mental health policy likely creates much

-    greater expense down the road.
-Beyond the expense is the extreme amount of

-    pain that comes from an unwillingness to deem mental health a priority.
+The big takeaways are the lack of care that prevents mental health crisis.
+Colorado’s Health Care System is built mainly for crisis care.
+The state is not investing in a system that helps get people well but takes people into the system when there are no other options.
+This lack of preventative care and supportive mental health policy likely creates much greater expense down the road.
+Beyond the expense is the extreme amount of pain that comes from an unwillingness to deem mental health a priority.

-    “Colorado ranks near the bottom in per-capita psychiatric treatment beds

-    reported by hospitals, and in the bottom half in per-capita state and

-    federal spending on mental health.”
+“Colorado’s Health Care System ranks near the bottom in per-capita psychiatric treatment beds reported by hospitals, and in the bottom half in per-capita state and federal spending on mental health.”

-    The reality is that mental health should not be different from any other

-    health issue.
-The stigma of mental health is what causes people to wait till

-    it is too late to get support.
-Feeling depressed is no different than having

-    a heart condition.
-Experiencing panic attacks is the same health issue as

-    having a broken leg.
-In both cases people need professionals to provide
+The reality is that mental health should not be different from any other health issue.
+The stigma of mental health is what causes people to wait till it is too late to get support.
+Feeling depressed is no different than having a heart condition.
+Experiencing panic attacks is the same health issue as having a broken leg.
+In both cases people need professionals to provide care.

-    care.

 “What I want to do is normalize mental health care.
-Separate systems of care

-    perpetuate that stigma,” he said.
-“I dispel myths quite a bit — ‘Those are

-    the crazy people.
-Those are the people who shoot up our malls and kill our
+Separate systems of care perpetuate that stigma,” he said.
+“I dispel myths quite a bit — ‘Those are the crazy people.
+Those are the people who shoot up our malls and kill our kids.’

-    kids.’
 We want mental health to just be another facet of health.”

 They are not dealing with some personal choice issue.
-Mental health is not

-    something you can deal with on your own.
-It is usually caused by brain

-    traumas that happened at an early age.
-I saw this trauma working with men

-    who suffered from childhood sexual abuse .
-At times some of these men could

-    not function.
-Why do you have to get in a car accident or fall off a cliff

-    for it be deemed legitimate brain malfunction?
-When emotional boundaries are

-    disrupted (especially at an early age) the human brain suffers the
+Mental health is not something you can deal with on your own.
+It is usually caused by brain traumas that happened at an early age.
+I saw this trauma working with men who suffered from childhood sexual abuse .
+At times some of these men could not function.
+Why do you have to get in a car accident or fall off a cliff for it be deemed legitimate brain malfunction?
+When emotional boundaries are disrupted (especially at an early age) the human brain suffers the consequences.

-    consequences.
 It can be irreparable damage in some cases.
-It also can be

-    healed through the same relational dynamic that caused the damage.
-Having a

-    loving, caring, professional can provide new neural pathways to grow and

-    help bring great relief to a sufferer of emotional trauma.
+It also can be healed through the same relational dynamic that caused the damage.
+Having a loving, caring, professional can provide new neural pathways to grow and help bring great relief to a sufferer of emotional trauma.